telerik/xaml-docs/controls/radtreeview/features/ui-virtualization.md

 	<telerik:RadTreeView x:Name="radTreeView" IsVirtualizing="True">
 {{endregion}}

-Now when you try to expand the first node, then only those elements that might be on the screen will be generated.
+Now when you try to expand the first node, then only those elements that will be on the screen will be generated.

 >tip When the __RadTreeView__'s __IsVirtualizing__ property is set to __False__, then all items within an expanded level are created.
 The performance may not be as bad if there is a deep hierarchy and all items are initially collapsed.
 Around 200 expanded items may run smooth.